Clifton, Rawcliffe and Poppleton Ings: Embankments (floodwalls)

 Within the embankment there is a central core, either clay or man made structure like concrete or metal piling.
 This gives added integrity and prevents water from seeping through under or over the embankment.

 Flood scheme

-This is one of many flood defenses that make up a scheme.
+This is one of many flood defences that make up a scheme.
 Other projects include River Foss Barrier, Leaky dams, ings, washland storage basin, walls, and embankments.

-After the flooding on boxing day 26 December 2015, the UK government proposed a complete rethink on national flood defences.
+After the flooding on 26 December 2015, the UK government proposed a complete rethink on national flood defences.

 One project that showed promise with the added benefit of a fraction of the cost of concrete barrier is the Pickering flood defences that composed a plan to store as much water upstream to allow soaking into the surrounding areas and prevent flooding downstream.